Biography of Chiropractic Patient Advocate Bill Esteb

 I grew up in Olympia, Washington, just south of Seattle.
 I remember a wonderful childhood, spending long summer days building forts in the woods.

 I enrolled in the first class accepted at the new Evergreen State College in the Fall of 1971 with the goal of becoming an architect.
 The campus buildings weren't done and the chaos was discouraging.
 However, as part of my communications studies I landed an internship at KITN Radio, a now defunct local AM 1,000 watt daytimer.
-It was there that a radio newsman by the name of Jack Dempsey from Albany, NY took me under his wing.
+It was there that I met radio newsman Jack Dempsey who took me under his wing.

-Jack was trying to put his life together after a divorce and a bout with burnout.
+Jack was putting his life back together after a divorce and a bout with burnout.
 He brought his big city broadcasting skills to sleepy little Olympia.
 He taught me how to ask questions, conduct interviews with newsmakers and how to write for clarity.
-Because of him, I found radio so stimulating, I dropped out of college after a year and a half to work fulltime at the radio station.
+Because of him, I found radio so stimulating I dropped out of college to work full time at the station.

-When I moved to Denver two years later I discovered that you can't jump from small market radio to large market radio in one step!
-So, since a job in radio wasn’t in the cards, I remembered that the best radio commercials came from advertising agencies.
-So I started knocking on doors and landed a job at a small advertising agency.
-I was there long enough to put together a portfolio so I could land a job at PRACO Advertising, a larger agency in nearby Colorado Springs.
+When I moved to Denver two years later, I landed a job at a small advertising agency.
+I was there long enough to put together a portfolio so I could land a job at an even larger agency in nearby Colorado Springs.

 That's where I matured as a writer and met Paul Franklin of International Media Systems, a film production company that I often used to produce our larger-budget television commercials.
-After six years of advertising agency experience in Colorado, San Francisco and Seattle, I went to work with Paul.
+After six years of advertising agency experience in Colorado, San Francisco and Seattle, I came back to work with Paul.

 To understand their take on chiropractic, they suggested that someone from our company attend one of their Renaissance seminars.
-In January 1981 I flew to Spokane, Washington for a three-day chiropractic seminar co-taught by these two incredible speakers and chiropractic visionaries.
-What I heard "connected the dots" and I fell in love with chiropractic.
-I recommended to the rest of the production team that we help them with their videos.
+I got the short straw.
+So, in January 1981 I flew to Spokane, Washington for a three-day chiropractic seminar co-taught by these two incredible speakers and chiropractic visionaries.
+What I heard "connected the dots" and I fell in love with the principles of chiropractic.
+I came back and recommended to the rest of the production team that we help them with their videos.

 I began my own chiropractic care about a month later.
-Mostly as a research project for the first video.
-Nonsymptomatic, I didn't have any miracles (that came later), but I could tell that my overall health had improved.
+Mostly as a research project.
+Nonsymptomatic, I didn't have any miracles (that came later), but I could tell after a month or two that my health had improved.
 I went on to write the Peter Graves, Russell Erhardt and Jayne Kennedy chiropractic videos for Renaissance.

 I got an incredible education in the process!